guillim/nextjs-boilerplate/README.md

 It's all Typescript
 It's the App Router type of Next.js project
-It uses Postgres, hosted on Supabase for the database, but you can change it if you want.
+It uses Postgres, hosted on Neon for the database, but you can change it if you want.
 It's documented to guide you through the process of customizing it.
 It's React for the frontend, with TailwindCSS for the design.
 It's going to be hosted on Vercel, but you can change it if you want.